kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

         WHERE flow_task='helloworld/flows.MyFlow.old_name'
     """)

-If you would like to delete a task from flow definition, but leave database without changes, you can add a special :class:`Obsolete <viewflow.flow.obsolete.Obsolete>` node to your flow.
-Obsolete node will provide a view to see the historical task state, and ability to admins to cancel active obsolete tasks.
-No database content changes is also required.
+If you would like to delete a task from flow definition but leave database without changes, you can add a special :class:`Obsolete
+<viewflow.flow.obsolete.Obsolete>` node to your flow.
+An Obsolete node
+will provide a view to seeing the historical task state, and ability to admins to cancel active obsolete tasks.
+No further database content changes are required.

 .. code-block:: python